Greenwich Café Brussels, Belgium, 2010

 Ruben Willaert bvba, Sijsele, Belgium

+The Greenwich café is an iconic Grand Café in the centre of Brussels.
 Following discussions with the Royal Commission of Monuments and Landscapes of the District of Brussels, a Building Permit was obtained for the restoration of this listed building which was placed on the List of Buildings of Remarkable Architectural Heritage in 2000.
-Construction is scheduled to start early May 2010.

-The ground floor façade, the stained glass cupola above the Winter Garden, and the remarkable interiors of the café will be respectfully restored to their original grandeur, dating back to 1914.
-Small-scale interventions to the famous restrooms and a new kitchen at basement level will ensure a new future for the Greenwich as a Brasserie.
+The ground floor façade, the stained glass cupola above the Winter Garden, and the remarkable interiors of the café were respectfully restored to their original grandeur, dating back to 1914.
+Small-scale interventions to the famous restrooms and a new kitchen at basement level ensure a new future for the Greenwich as a Brasserie.

-The chess players for which the café is best known will find that the central part of the interior remains reserved for their gatherings whilst regulars and a new clientele will be able to enjoy their Belgian beer and a small meal amidst the authentic and quiet atmosphere.
+The chess players for which the café is best known find the central part of the interior remaining reserved for their gatherings whilst regulars and a new clientele are able to enjoy their Belgian beer and a small meal amidst the authentic and quiet atmosphere.